Last Modified December 18, 2018

 Which properties need licensing?

-Houses, flats or parts of buildings of three or more storeys (including any habitable basements and attics and commercial premises, for example a maisonette over a shop) and where they are:
+- Houses, flats or parts of buildings of any size (including any habitable basements and attics and commercial premises, for example a maisonette over a shop).

 A household can be a family or related people, a co-habiting couple (whether or not of the opposite sex) or a single person.
-So a three- story town house let to five students would need a licence.
+So a property let to five students would need a licence.

 What conditions have to be met for a licence?